jdpieck/oasis-align/README.md

 ### `max-iterations`
 The maximum number of iterations the function is allowed to attempt before terminating.
 Increasing this number may allow you to achieve a smaller `tolerance`.

-### `int-dir`
-The initial direction that the dividing fraction is moved.
-Changing this value will change the initial direction.

-> [!NOTE]
-> The program is hardcoded to switch directions if a solution is not found in the initial direction.
-This parameter mainly serves to let you easily choose between [multiple solutions](#oasis-align-2).

 ### `debug`
 A toggle that lets you look inside the function to see what is happening.
 This is useful if you would like to understand why certain content may be incompatible and which of the parameters above could be changed to resolve the issue.